Skip to main content

 Indirect Objects

-Indirect objects are objects that are effected by the action, but it is not the direct object.
+Direct objects are objects that are affected by the action, but they are not the direct object.
 Typically, direct objects are recipients.

 Example: Ég baka honum köku. - (I bake him a cake. )

 In the above sentence, the word honum is the indirect object.
-It is not directly receiving the action of the sentence's verb, baka, but it is the recipient.
-It is the person who is receiving the cake.
+It is not directly receiving the action of the sentence's verb, að baka, but it is still being affected by the action in some way.
+Here, it is the person who is receiving the cake.

-Similarly to direct objects, what case an indirect object needs to be in is determined by the verb.
-Luckily, there is a very strong general rule that indirect objects to be in the dative case, but there are exceptions.
+Similarly to direct objects, what case an indirect object needs to be in is determined by the verb it is an object of.
+Luckily, there is a very strong general rule that indirect objects need to be in the dative case, but there are exceptions.

-Typically, dictionaries and wordlists will not denote what case an indirect object needs to be in unless it is not the indirect case.
-When this is done, the dative object is denoted in parenthesis after the verb before the direct object.
+Typically, dictionaries and wordlists will not denote what case an indirect object needs to be in unless it is not the dative case.
+When this is done, however, the indirect object is denoted in parenthesis after the verb, but before the direct object.

 Example 1: bak/a (acc)